DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 seek never to be discovered by any agency of government,

-but they will try even harder to avoid any behavior
+but they might try even harder to avoid any behavior

 that could result in a criminal conviction.